elkowar/yolk/README.md

 ### Version Control

-How does this work with version control?
+How does this work with git?
 Given that the concrete files in use on your system may be different across machines, adding those to version control directly would result in a lot of merge conflicts frequently.
 Yolk solves this by only commiting a "canonical" version of your templates, generated right before you commit.